NicolasKivela/smart-tester/README.md

     pip install robotframework
     pip install robotframework-seleniumlibrary

+You might also want to install these packages just to your python virtual environment instead of your global python installation.
+This ensures that other installations for other projects doesn't break your project (and vise versa).
+For more information go to: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment

 ## Run scripts

 - Copy the output text in to a .robot file (or in to a .txt and then change it to .robot file) This can be done with any code editor.